isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-roaches-look-like/index.md

 layout: post
 ---
 What do baby roaches look like?
 Definitely, it can be creepy and alarming to find these nymphs in your house or yard.
 Mainly, they'll be running around the house or hiding in a creepy.
 Further, you must know their molting stages and how they reproduce.
 *In summary, baby roaches (particularly of the German cockroach species) measure 1/8 inches in length.
 They're black-colored with a single stripe.
 The nymphs vary in size from one species to the other.
-However, they'll all molt (the stage called instars) through 5 to 10 stages to become adult roaches.��*
+However, they'll all molt (the stage called instars) through 5 to 10 stages to become adult roaches.*
 *The baby roaches love humid and warm areas like bathrooms or kitchens where they eat food debris and garbage, glue, meats, soap, greasy foods, toothpaste, and grains. *
-*But adult German roaches are light-brown in color, measuring 1/2 t 5/8 inches plus have 2 stripes (running parallel) along the body length.�*
+*But adult German roaches are light-brown in color, measuring 1/2 t 5/8 inches plus have 2 stripes (running parallel) along the body length.*
 ## What Do Baby Roaches Look Like?
 Act FAST!
-### 1. Color -�Baby Roaches Images
+### 1. Color -Baby Roaches Images
 Baby roaches start after the eggs hatching stage.
 When they emerge from the roach eggs
 , the nymphs or ootheca are bright-white colored in their early life stages.
 However, as the nymphs take in air, their body will become darker and harden as they molt progressively.